YunYunFan Garage Kit Guide

 Paint 0.jpg

-Mr. Surfacer 1500 WHITE. get at least 2-3 bottles.
+Mr. Surfacer 1500 WHITE.
+Get at least 2-3 bottles.

 Thinners:

-Isopropyl Alcohol - for cleaning
+Isopropyl Alcohol - for cleaning tools and stripping paints.

 Paint 1.jpg